ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 add security protocols.
 It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), Quick UDP Internet Connections with TLS (QUIC + TLS), MinimalT, CurveCP, tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), and WireGuard.
-This survey is not limited to protocols developed within the scope or context of the IETF.
+Selected protocols represent a superset of functionality and features a TAPS system may need to support, both internally and externally -- via an API -- for applications.
+As such, this survey is not limited to protocols developed within the scope or context of the IETF.

 For each protocol, this document provides a brief description, the security features it provides, and the dependencies it has on the underlying transport.
 This is followed by defining the set of